 The College’s partnership with the Derby Trailblazers enables students to benefit from the expertise of highly qualified and respected coaches, which enhances the basketball-focussed curriculum.

-Training will take place at Derby College's Broomfield Hall Campus, with games played at the Johnson Building.
-The Sports curriculum elements are delivered at Broomfield Hall Campus.
+Training will take place at Derby College's Broomfield Hall and Johnson Building, with the curriculum elements being delivered at Broomfield Hall Campus.

 Your academic performance will impact your access to matches and training, so you must maintain high levels of attendance and keep up to date with your assessments.